“The next best thing to being clever is being able to quote someone who is.”

 – Mary Pettibone Poole

 “We are rough men and used to rough ways.” – Bob Younger to a newspaper reporter following the 1876 Northfield, Minnesota raid.

-“The adulation’s heaped on him by a grateful nation for his supposed genius turned his head, which, added to his natural disposition, caused him to bloat his little carcass with debauchery and dissipation which carried him off prematurely.” — General George Crook delivered this unusual obituary in memory of General Philip Sheridan, who was disliked by many Army officers of the West
+“The adulation’s heaped on him by a grateful nation for his supposed genius turned his head, which, added to his natural disposition, caused him to bloat his little carcass with debauchery and dissipation which carried him off prematurely.” — General George Crook delivered this unusual obituary in memory of General Philip Sheridan, who many Army officers of the West disliked

 “Wild Bill was a strange character, add to this figure a costume blending the immaculate neatness of the dandy with the extravagant taste and style of a frontiersman, you have Wild Bill, the most famous scout on the Plains.” – General George Custer, writing about Wild Bill Hickok.